Introduction To Relay and Different Types of Relays | Its Terminals, Working and Applications

-When there is no power source, the relay is inactive & the position of its pole remains at NC terminal, which in the above-mentioned case happens to be the upper terminal.
-This results in an electrically short path between the COM terminal & NC terminal.
-Thus it allows the flow of current through the circuit connected to COM & NC terminal.
+When there is no power source, the relay is inactive and the position of its pole remains at NC terminal, which in the above-mentioned case happens to be the upper terminal.
+This results in an electrically short path between the COM terminal and NC terminal.
+Thus it allows the flow of current through the circuit connected to COM and NC terminal.

 When the relay is powered on using a low voltage source, the pole of the relay shifts to the NO terminal.
-Thus the NC terminal becomes open & the COM terminal becomes closed or electrically short to NO terminal.
-Subsequently, allowing the flow of current through the circuit connected with COM & NO terminal.
+Thus the NC terminal becomes open and the COM terminal becomes closed or electrically short to NO terminal.
+Subsequently, allowing the flow of current through the circuit connected with COM and NO terminal.

-There are various types of relays & they are classified into different categories according to their properties.
-Each of these types of relays is used for a specific application & it is necessary to select the appropriate relay before using in any circuit.
+There are various types of relays and they are classified into different categories according to their properties.
+Each of these types of relays is used for a specific application and it is necessary to select the appropriate relay before using in any circuit.

-These following types of relays are classified by the numbers of poles & throw inside a relay.
+These following types of relays are classified by the numbers of poles and throw inside a relay.

 SPST refers to single pole single throw relay.